Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 Documentary Fraudulent Bankruptcy: Reflections on Judgment No. 25034/2023

 Judgment No. 25034 of March 16, 2023, issued by the Court of Cassation, offers an important reflection on documentary fraudulent bankruptcy and the consequences of concealing accounting records.
-This ruling highlights how such conduct can exclude the application of mitigating circumstances, significantly altering the legal landscape related to bankruptcy offenses.
+This ruling highlights how such conduct can preclude the application of mitigating circumstances, significantly altering the legal landscape concerning bankruptcy offenses.

 The Case and the Court's Decision

-The case refers to an accusation of documentary fraudulent bankruptcy against A. C., in which the concealment of accounting records was contested.
-The Court rejected the appeal, confirming that the concealment of accounting documents does not allow for the invocation of the mitigating circumstance of special insignificance of the damage, as provided by Article 219, paragraph 3, of the bankruptcy law.
+The case refers to a charge of documentary fraudulent bankruptcy against A. C., involving the concealment of accounting records.
+The Court rejected the appeal, confirming that the concealment of accounting documents does not allow for the invocation of the mitigating circumstance of damage of special insignificance, as provided for by Article 219, paragraph 3, of the bankruptcy law.

-Documentary fraudulent bankruptcy - Concealment of accounting records - Damage of special insignificance - Configurability - Exclusion - Reasons - Case law.
-In the context of documentary fraudulent bankruptcy, the concealment of accounting records does not allow for the application of the mitigating circumstance of special insignificance of the damage, as provided by Article 219, paragraph 3, bankruptcy law, whenever, making it impossible to reconstruct the management facts of the bankrupt company, it prevents the very demonstration of the damage caused to the creditor mass following the impact that the conducts constituting the crime had on the possibility of exercising the revocatory actions and other actions aimed at protecting creditor interests.
-(In this case, the Court excluded that the damage caused was particularly insignificant due to the high amount of the established liabilities, which suggested that the size of the company was not contained).
+Documentary fraudulent bankruptcy - Concealment of accounting records - Pecuniary damage of special insignificance - Configurability - Exclusion - Reasons - Factual situation.
+In the context of documentary fraudulent bankruptcy, the concealment of accounting records does not allow for the application of the mitigating circumstance of damage of special insignificance, provided for by art.
+219, paragraph 3, bankruptcy law, when, by making the reconstruction of the management facts of the bankrupt company impossible, it prevents the very demonstration of the damage caused to the creditor mass as a result of the impact that the conduct constituting the offense has had on the possibility of exercising clawback actions and other actions protecting creditor interests.
+(Factual situation in which the Court excluded that the damage caused was particularly insignificant due to the high amount of the ascertained liabilities, which suggested that the company's size was not limited).

 Implications for Businesses and Professionals

 This judgment has significant implications for businesses and professionals operating in the sector.
-It is essential to understand that:
+It is crucial to understand that:

-• The concealment of accounting records can lead to serious legal consequences, including the inability to benefit from mitigating factors.
+• The concealment of accounting records can lead to serious legal consequences, including the inability to benefit from mitigating circumstances.

 • Transparent management of accounting records is essential to prevent the commission of bankruptcy offenses.